Naituw/SpriteKitWatchFace/README.md

 # SpriteKitWatchFace - "Original Apple Watch" Watch Face
 Simple project to create a 'fake' Apple Watch watch face using Sprite Kit.

-This repo is modified from @steventroughtonsmith 's great work (https://github.com/steventroughtonsmith/SpriteKitWatchFace)
+This repo is based on @steventroughtonsmith 's great work (https://github.com/steventroughtonsmith/SpriteKitWatchFace)

 For simplicity, I've removed other watch faces, they are still available in original repo